-Extend your stay in these magnificent surroundings by booking one of these five cabins and cottages along the route.
-Stay in the know about more of Wisconsin's best cabins and cottages by subscribing to our newsletter.
+Extend your stay in these magnificent surroundings by booking one of these five cabins and cottages along the route!

 Contrary to what its name may suggest, Rustic Ridge offers five uniquely themed luxury cabins with hand-hewn beams, stone fireplaces, jacuzzis and covered decks.
-Directly adjacent to popular skiing destination Devil's Head Resort, the getaway's rates are highest during the winter months and somewhat lower during fall.
+Directly adjacent to popular skiing destination Devil's Head Resort, the getaway's bookings peak during the winter months and are lower during fall.

-Accommodations range from a little two-story "hermitage" to a gorgeous Gothic-style cottage built by the original owner, and a large lodge offers 30 modest rooms.
-The cottage requires a two-day minimum stay at $150 a night, and daily rates for the other rentals are just $55.
+Accommodations range from a little two-story "hermitage" to a gorgeous Gothic-style cottage built by the original owner, and a large lodge that offers 30 modest rooms.

 Stay in an architectural marvel designed by Wisconsin's own Frank Lloyd Wright.
 Perched high on a wooded bluff overlooking Mirror Lake State Park, this 880-square-foot wood and stone treasure is perfect for fall.
 The cottage, one of Wright's final commissions in 1958, is among just half-a-dozen properties designed by the architect that are available for overnight rental.